uilhamello/chat_yoda/README.md

 <h1>About the project</h1>

 It is using Laravel Framework.
-The code is kept in webservice folder.
+The code is in the webservice folder.